Eastwood recently replaced their multiprocess MP200i welder with the dual voltage Elite MP200i.

 Features that Make The MP200i Great

 To make the versatility of the Elite MP200i even more attractive, Eastwood prices this unit very competitively.
-The features to price ratio rank high for this welder.
+The features-to-price ratio rank high for this welder, which is why it made it on the list of multi process welders under $1000.

-As an example, the Millermatic 215 compares directly based on power and duty cycle.
+As an example, the Millermatic 215 compares directly based on the power and duty cycle.
 But it is about twice the cost.
 While the 215 includes a few more features, the 215 excludes a TIG torch, which is included with the MP200i.
-The 215 simply does not compare on a feature to price ratio.
+The 215 simply does not compare on a feature-to-price ratio.

 For the cost, the 20 to 200 amp range impresses.
 That lets you work with a wide range of stock thicknesses.
 This unit gives you versatility and expands what your shop can do.